TranslatorSRI/Babel/README.md

   the data generation automatically, you are expected to SSH into this pod and start the build process by:
   1. Creating a [screen](https://www.gnu.org/software/screen/) to run the program in.
 You can start a Screen by
      running:

      ```shell
      $ screen
      ```
   2. Starting the Babel build process by running:

      ```shell
      $ snakemake -c5 --verbose
      ```

      Ideally, this should produce the entire Babel output in a single run.
 You can also add `--rerun-incomplete` if you need to restart a partially completed job.

   3. Press `Ctrl+A D` to "detach" the screen.
 You can reconnect to a detached screen by running `screen -r`.
      You can also see a list of all running screens by running `screen -l`.
+  4. Once the generation completes, all output files should be in the `babel_outputs` directory.